Upcoming

 2PM ET

 Saturday, October 12, Forge Project & I-Collective will host a seasonal meal to mark the turn of autumn.
-Focused on the interdependence of Indigenous foodways and the fall harvest, Britt Reed and Taelor Barton, members of I-Collective, will share reflections on the season and a collaborative meal (served at 3:00pm) with participants at our Outdoor Kitchen.
+Focused on the interdependence of Indigenous foodways and the fall harvest, Brit Reed and Taelor Barton, members of I-Collective, will share reflections on the season and a collaborative meal (served at 3:00pm) with participants at our Outdoor Kitchen.

 The I-Collective stands for four principles: Indigenous, Inspired, Innovative, and Independent.
 An autonomous group of Indigenous chefs, activists, herbalists, seed, and knowledge keepers, the I-Collective strives to open a dialogue and create a new narrative that highlights not only historical Indigenous contributions, but also promotes our community's resilience and innovations in gastronomy, agriculture, the arts, and society at large.